sctewn/PYST/README.md

 - Track habit.
 - You can add your ChatGPT api in order to get your responses validates and save that in a csv file, then you will use it to train a model* and predict your answers.
 - You will be able to ask directly to chatGPT and get an audio response.
-- Deliver a code that predict your answers for a better interaction with the Assistant.
+- Make code of a model that predict your answers for a better interaction with the Assistant.
 - Ask information to Google and get an audio response.
 You will also need an api for that.